Log in links for this page

-To register and title a vehicle purchased from a non-dealer, you will need the following:
+To register and title a vehicle purchased from an individual (non-dealer), you will need the following:

 A completed application for registration & title (RMV-1 form)

 The previous owner’s certificate of title or the previous owner's registration and bill of sale for vehicles that are exempt because of his/her age